 Secondly, never use insecticides.
 Using insecticides to deal with pest problems will hurt dragonflies, reducing their numbers drastically.

 Of the 307 species of North American dragonflies, many experts agree that roughly 15% of them are critically endangered.
 Many of these are the species that dwell in small streams and ponds specifically as their ordained habitats.

 Unfortunately, with construction and agriculture, we’ve caused these habitats to shrink or even completely disappear, thus threatening the stability of the species.

-We can protect them, but it does take a lot of effort, mostly in working to enact federal protection for their delicate habitats, which support any number of valuable creatures alongside them.
+We can protect dragonflies, but it does take a lot of effort, mostly in working to enact federal protection for their delicate habitats, which support a great number of valuable creatures alongside them.

-Dragonflies are some of the most beneficial animals we have readily available to assist us in our agricultural needs.
+Dragonflies compare to hummingbirds, both in beauty and their feeding habits.
+These creatures are some of the most beneficial insects we have readily available to assist us in our agricultural needs.

-It’s for this reason that we need to devote so much energy to their protection and awareness.
-They do more for us than many of us would ever realize.
+As a result, it’s for this reason that we need to devote so much energy to their protection and awareness.
+See also: how to encourage lacewings in your garden.